Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 • Analyze the performance of the current assortment, suppliers, and supplier agreements for continuous improvements.

 When dealing with international suppliers and long lead times, there is always a risk of supply chain disruptions caused by, for example, political events, container shortages, natural disasters, or port congestion.
-Identifying a secondary (typically local) supplier for long lead-time products that might experience such delays or disruptions alleviates some of the risks of working with international lead times.
+Identifying a secondary (typically local) supplier for long lead-time products that might experience delays or disruptions alleviates some risks of working with international lead times.

 A DIY retailer can plan for the regular replenishment to come from the usual international supplier—typically the lowest cost option—with an alternate supplier established to guard against delays.
 In this instance, it can be more cost-effective to place a small order from the secondary supplier, which may have a higher cost, than to empty your safety stock.

-Best practice is to feed your planning system time-dependent price data so it can optimize when and in what quantities to make purchases relative to price changes.
+The best practice is to feed your planning system time-dependent price data so it can optimize when and in what quantities to make purchases relative to price changes.
 This allows you to effectively take advantage of even minor price changes, as operative buyers won’t have to spend time manually figuring out optimal order quantities.
 With this strategy, it’s critical to consider restrictions, such as shelf life for perishable items or capacity limits on storage space.
 If your planning system cannot deal with such restrictions automatically, your buying team will have to double-check your suggested investment buys.

 It’s not unusual for supplier contracts to include a rebate that’s triggered when the buyer’s annual order value exceeds a set quota.
 Again, keeping track of supplier quotas, placed orders, and forecasted orders is very hard to do manually.
 Intelligent planning systems support smart buying decisions by suggesting additional orders to earn rebates when feasible without adding orders that would result in counterproductive stockpiling.

-In a dynamic business like retail, capacity bottlenecks can emerge in almost any part of the supply chain in response to a range of events, from holidays or unusual weather to promotions or big assortment updates in stores.
+In a dynamic business like retail, capacity bottlenecks can emerge in almost any part of the supply chain in response to a range of events, from holidays or unusual weather to promotions or significant assortment updates in stores.

 6.1 Retail Sales & Operations Execution (S&OE)

-Figure 15: Granular demand forecasts and supply chain projections give DIY retailers continuous visibility into inventory, capacity, and resource requirements in each part of the end-to-end supply chain.
+Figure 13: Granular demand forecasts and supply chain projections give DIY retailers continuous visibility into inventory, capacity, and resource requirements in each part of the end-to-end supply chain.

 This end-to-end visibility into retail operations drives many S&OE benefits, including:

 • Cross-functional alignment: Visibility makes the impact of business decisions made by one function instantly available across all functions to be accounted for in their planning.
 For example, the expected impact of a planned promotion is immediately reflected in all local demand forecasts as well as inventory and resource projections throughout the supply chain.
-This means that business decisions like promotions only need to be planned once for automatic execution.
+This means business decisions like promotions only need to be planned once for automatic execution.

 When dealing with millions of goods flows, tens of thousands of employees, hundreds of vendors, frequent promotions, and regular price and assortment changes, there are bound to be exceptions to any retailer’s plans.
 Many of these exceptions require immediate attention and quick adjustments to avoid or minimize any negative impact on S&OE.

-However, by turning to AI and advanced optimization, DIY retailers can actually resolve most of these deviations without any human intervention.
+However, by turning to AI and advanced optimization, DIY retailers can resolve most of these deviations without any human intervention.
 Best-in-class, autonomous issue resolution increases the speed and accuracy with which you can manage exceptions by:

 • Ensuring throughput and efficient use of capacity: Proactively smoothing out fluctuations in goods flows; continuously optimizing replenishment and space to reduce in-store goods handling; and optimizing workforce deployment using continuously updated workload forecasts.